PROVOKEDmagazine: For women who are nowhere near done.

 The Grandson We Never Met

 This piece was written by one of our dear readers—a woman with something real to say.
 Each month, we handpick the best submissions for Dear Reader because we’re after that PROVOKED bite: truth, intelligence, and heart.
 These stories come from women our age—women who’ve lived enough to know better and still care enough to tell it anyway.
 Because being seen and heard matters.
 Because storytelling is how we stitch ourselves to one another.
-And because when one woman speaks her truth, another finally recognizes her own. — Susan Dabbar, Editor in Chief
+And because when one woman speaks her truth, another finally recognizes her own. — Susan Dabbar, Editor-in-Chief

 Estrangement is quietly becoming an epidemic.
 One woman turned heartbreak into connection—and discovered that family can be chosen.